Nekosia-API/documentation/ratelimits.md

+---
-[//]: # (Title: Ratelimits - Nekosia API Docs)
+title: Ratelimits - Nekosia API Docs
-[//]: # (Desc: Learn about the rate limits for Nekosia and how they work.
-Find out what happens if you exceed the limits and how to avoid it.)
+desc: Learn about the rate limits for Nekosia and how they work.
+Find out what happens if you exceed the limits and how to avoid it.
-[//]: # (Tags: ratelimits, nekosia api ratelimits, nekosia api docs ratelimits, nekosia api rate limits, nekosia api rate limiting)
+tags: ratelimits, nekosia api ratelimits, nekosia api docs ratelimits, nekosia api rate limits, nekosia api rate limiting
-[//]: # (Canonical: ratelimits)
+canonical: ratelimits
+---

 # Rate Limits {#ratelimits}
 The Nekosia API applies rate limits to ensure the stability and security of the services.